Fiona-T/pension-pal/README.md

 ## Deployment
 ---
 ### Gitpod - during development
+Gitpod was used as the development environment, with GitHub for version control and hosting the repository.
+The repository for this project, and the associated workspace, was created from the [Code Institute student tempate](https://github.com/Code-Institute-Org/gitpod-full-template).
+-   During development, code was written in the Gitpod workspace and changes to the frontend were previewed by opening the browser via the terminal in Gitpod, using the command `python3 manage.py runserver` and then selecting the Open Browser button when the following message appeared: "a service is available on Port 8000".
+- Libraries/Frameworks used in the application were installed by typing the relevant install command (as per documentation) in the terminal, e.g. `pip3 install django`, where Django is the name of the framework being installed
+-   Files and code were added to the staging area in Gitpod using the command `git add .` and commited using `git commit -m "commit message"`.
+-   Commited changes were then pushed to GitHub using the `git push` command.

 ### Deployment to Heroku
 ### Forking the GitHub Repository
 ### Cloning the GitHub Repository